Dear reader of ADxS.org, please excuse the disruption.

 10.2.
 Changes in the dopamine system in ADHD, chronic and acute stress

 However, there are also animal models with excessive dopamine levels that show ADHD symptoms.
 Although the DAT-KO mouse shows drastically increased basal dopamine levels in the striatum, the phasic release of dopamine in the striatum is reduced.
 The DAT-KO mouse (especially the heterozygous variant, in which the DAT is approximately halved) shows almost the full range of ADHD symptoms.
 There are (rarely) also people without or with very severely reduced DAT.
-However, these people show other symptoms that are not typical of ADHD (e.g. early childhood Parkinson’s dystonia) and are therefore rarely misdiagnosed with ADHD and are more likely to be misdiagnosed with cerebral palsy.
-Many of those affected die as teenagers.12 An excess of extracellular dopamine leads to reduced production of dopamine (and thus reduced storage of dopamine in the vesicles) through activation of presynaptic D2 autoreceptors, as well as downregulation or desensitization of dopamine receptors, resulting in a lack of phasic dopamine and a dopamine effect deficiency.13
+However, these show other symptoms that are not typical of ADHD (e.g. early childhood Parkinson’s dystonia) and are therefore rarely misdiagnosed with ADHD and are more likely to be misdiagnosed with cerebral palsy.
+Many people with ADHD die as teenagers.12 An excess of extracellular dopamine leads to reduced production of dopamine (and thus reduced storage of dopamine in the vesicles) through activation of presynaptic D2 autoreceptors, as well as downregulation or desensitization of dopamine receptors, resulting in a lack of phasic dopamine and a dopamine effect deficiency.13

 While acute and chronic stress in adulthood generally cause reversible neurotransmitter changes, repeated acute stress or chronic stress can cause permanent damage, particularly during phases of brain development.
 Particularly vulnerable ages are from conception to 3 years and during puberty.
 For example, ADHD can be a consequence of severe chronic stress that causes a dopamine deficiency, which in turn leads to a brain development disorder.
 Brain development disorder and ADHD Ultimately, the growing brain should not care whether the dopamine that is actually needed for development and is now missing is reduced due to a genetic basis, an epigenetically inherited ancestral experience or a personal experience of stress.